 Reading is an essential skill for children to develop and we aim to encourage our children to read for pleasure.
 Your child will have the opportunity to read in school each day, and will do some reading in a small group with a teacher each week.
 They may also have the opportunity to read on a 1:1 basis with a teacher or TA if possible.

 Please could you support us with developing a love of reading by reading with your child at home as often as possible.
 We expect children in Year 3 to read every night at home, and with an adult at home at least 3 times a week.
 Your child has a planner which they use to record any reading they do each day, both in school and at home.
 We would appreciate if you could record in the planner each time you read with your child.

 The planner is also signed weekly by the class teacher, parent and child to monitor reading.

 Thank you for your on-going support with this.

-Your child will be set two pieces of homework each week on a Friday, due in the following Friday.
-This will usually be a piece of maths homework plus some literacy homework which may link with our current project.
+Your child will be set homework each week on a Friday, due in the following Friday.
+This will usually be a piece of maths homework related to their curricular target.